badgerblockchain/development-guide/introduction.md

-# Introductory Block: Enviornment Setup
+# Introductory Block: Environment Setup

 By following this introductory block you will be able to setup your workspace for blockchain development.